 Pension Advice Case Study

-Susan and Paul who are a married couple contacted us with a view to organising their retirement.
-Both Susan and Paul are company directors who had built up a variety of different pensions throughout their careers.
-They asked us to provide them with a thorough review of their exiting pensions and outline the most effective way for them to take initial tax free lump sums from their pension pots and then be provided with an ongoing income.
+Susan and Paul, who were a married couple both aged 60, contacted us with a view to organising their retirement planning.
+Both Susan and Paul were company directors who had built up a variety of different pensions throughout their careers.
+Having both reached their selected retirement age they asked us to provide them with a thorough review of their exiting pensions and outline the most effective way for them to take initial tax free lump sums from their pension pots and then provide them with ongoing incomes.